SimonBriche/sbriche.amano-dev.com/readme.md

 Thus, it's also a good template to start with (and a good remainder too).
-Feel free to use those files.
+Feel free to use any script of this repo.